-C. Other agencies that collect materials into a centralized resource center and provide basic services for agency employees currently include:
+C. Other agency libraries that provide basic services for agency employees.

 C.1.
 Department of Transportation

 The MDT Research Library maintains a collection of transportation research materials, videos, and CD-ROMs from the Transportation Research Board and other federal agencies, and materials from other state departments of transportation and public and private organizations.